CIEM vs CWPP vs CSPM Use Cases

 Cloud Workload Protection Platform (CWPP) is a solution intended to maintain the security of workloads moving through such environments like hybrid cloud, which rely on physical, on-premises machines, virtual machines (VMs), and cloud workloads.
 As a workload deploys to a cloud, hybrid cloud, or multi cloud environment, a CWPP will proactively search for and protect it against known vulnerabilities.
 Moreover, it implements an array of tools to protect the workload at runtime and provides visibility across an enterprise-level system.

 CSPM stands for Cloud Security Posture Management.
 It’s a security arena that implements automation to mitigate cloud security misconfigurations and compliance failures.
-CSPM tools rely upon a pre-defined set of security and compliance best practices, as well as known risks, against which they can compare cloud architecture to uncover any faults or shortcomings.
+CSPM tools rely upon a pre-defined set of security and compliance best practises, as well as known risks, against which they can compare cloud architecture to uncover any faults or shortcomings.
 Degrees of automation vary depending on the tool, but more advanced solutions will automatically resolve identified security risks without the need for user intervention.

 Identifying solutions based on use case